Meghan Markle Porn Searches Increase Following Her Engagement To Prince Harry

 Prince Harry and Meghan Markle’s engagement has gotten the entire world abuzz.
 Their love story has inspired many and their wedding in spring next year is now the most hotly anticipated event in 2018.
-While some people still don’t know Meghan is, there are others who are trying to learn more about her in a rather unconventional manner: searching for porn.
+While some people still don’t know who Meghan is, there are others who are trying to learn more about her in a rather unconventional manner: searching for adult videos.

 According to adult site PornHub, there was an exponential increase in searches for Meghan Markle after Clarence House announced on Monday that she is engaged to Prince Harry.
 In a blog post, PornHub revealed that the biggest search surge came from the United States, which showed a whopping 2,273 percent increase.
 It was followed by the United Kingdom with a 2,242 percent increase.
-Spain, Germany, and Belgium rounded out the top 5.
+Spain, Germany, and Belgium rounded out the top five.

 No pornographic material related to Prince Harry’s wife-to-be popped up on searches.
 However, there was one clip on the website showing a steamy scene from Meghan’s TV series Suits.